 Glutamate is an excitatory neurotransmitter that helps maintain wakefulness, learning and memory.
 When needed Glutamate is converted to GABA with the help of vitamin B6.
 However low levels of vitamin B6 can cause an increase in Glutamate levels resulting in the overstimulation of the NMDA receptors.

 MSG is a common food flavour enhancer, label additive number 621 and is made from the sodium salt of Glutamic Acid (Glutamate), which when ingested it is converted back to Glutamate.
 As we have mentioned excessive amounts of Glutamate leads to an overstimulation of the NMDA receptors.

 Effects of Gluten: To convert Glutamic acid to GABA the important enzyme glutamate decarboxylase is required.
-Unfortunately people who suffer from gluten sensitivities produce immune substances called gliadin antibodies.
-These antibodies inhibit glutamate decarboxylase activity, which results in less GABA production and a worse nights sleep 1.
+Unfortunately, people who suffer from gluten sensitivities produce immune substances called gliadin antibodies.
+These antibodies inhibit glutamate decarboxylase activity, which results in less GABA production and a worse night sleep 1.
 To help overcome Sleep Maintenance Insomnia it may be prudent to eliminate gluten from the diet.

 Excess Alcohol: Alcohol causes a temporary increase in GABA levels, which results in us feeling relaxed and allows sleep to come easy.
 However, for some people moderate to excessive alcohol consumption reduces the amount of GABA stored in the brain, resulting in night time waking with an inability to fall back to sleep.